Morikami Museum and Japanese Gardens’ Education Department offers a wide variety of outreach programs for adults and students.

 Outreach programs are designed to promote understanding of Japanese culture through hands-on activities, presentations, and interactive discussions tailored to meet the needs of individual schools, businesses or groups at their own location.
 Some specialty events and programs are presented in collaboration with other cultural and educational organizations.

-Each 45 – 60 minute program is conducted by a knowledgeable speaker who does his or her best to tailor the program to your requests.
+Each 45 – 60 minute program is conducted by a knowledgeable speaker who does their best to tailor the program to your requests.
 A modest donation to the museum is requested for each outreach program.

 Adult Outreach Programs

 - Origami: Turn flat pieces of paper into three dimensional works of art.
 (Max.
 20 participants)**

 - The Morikami Museum & The Yamato Colony – Learn about the past, present and future of this unique cultural museum.
 The Yamato Colony, the early 1900’s Japanese settlement in this area, is a popular program for local history buffs.
 Learn about George Morikami and the Yamato Colony’s influence in south Florida